CSC591-MASE-ASA/x9115asa/hw/code/9/Readme.md

 An additional technique for selection could be to contruct the pareto frontier for every generation and picking candidates from it for consideration for the next generation.
 This technique could produce a more focused (less spread) pareto frontier expecially when paired with continuous domination.

 ### Conclusion
+Genetic Algorithm is a promising algorithm in the class of Evolutionary Algorithms

 ### References